 What to do if your dog eats shrimp

 Even the most well behaved furry family friend can always be relied upon to get into mischief, especially when some otherwise forbidden food is involved.

 You might well, therefore, encounter dogs eating shrimps when they aren’t supposed to be – and judging by the risks we have talked about today, this can be a scary experience.

 The main course of action you need to take to heart here is to interrupt your dog while he or she is trying to eat shrimp if you have caught him or her mid feast.

 If you’ve instead found the evidence of your dog eating the shrimp, identify how your pet got to the seafood, and reprimand him or her for doing so.

 It’s very important to establish these ground rules early on so that your pet doesn’t repeat this experience, perhaps next time with outright toxic food like chocolate, grapes or garlic.

-Once that’s in hand, and during your time telling off your pet, look for signs of bloatedness, illness or difficult breathing.
+Once that’s in hand, and during your time telling off your pet, look for signs of bloatedness, illness or difficulty breathing.

-A vet will have special means of stabilising the conditions of an allergic reaction and bringing more stability to your dog’s internal systems too.
+A vet will have special means of stabilizing the conditions of an allergic reaction and bringing more stability to your dog’s internal systems too.